hiruma87/Qemu_setup.md/README.md

 yay -S tuned
 ```
+> If you get this reminder:
+> :: iptables-nft-1:1.8.10-2 and iptables-1:1.8.10-2 are in conflict.
+Remove iptables? [y/N]
+> just press y and proceed

 * `qemu-full` - user-space KVM emulator, manages communication between hosts and VMs
 * `qemu-img` - provides create, convert, modify, and snapshot, offline disk images
 * `libvirt` - an open-source API, daemon, and tool for managing platform virtualization